Volunteer

 Drop-in gardening sessions

-We are running occasional drop-in garden sessions on an ad-hoc basis for our regular volunteers.
-We hope to offer regular weekday drop-in garden sessions open to the public from January 2026 onwards.
+We also run occasional drop-in garden sessions on an ad-hoc basis for our regular volunteers.

 ABOUT OUR community volunteer SESSIONS